akshayams94/Restaurant/README.md

 * Mathematicatical methods for complex countings

 Purpose of the project:
-This is simple based backend pythin based program for calculation puropse A short program has developed for access and close accounts end of the day During production one file release is effective in order to avoid bugs/error.
+This is simple web-based python based program for calculation puropse A short program has developed for access and close accounts end of the day During production one file release is effective in order to avoid bugs/error.